Reviews You Can Rely On

 Wind Resistance

-As per Solaire's instructions (and the design of apparently many infrared grills), the Everywhere grill is intended to be used with the lid open.
+As per Solaire's instructions (and the design of many infrared grills), the Everywhere grill is intended to be used with the lid open.
 The lid is simply there to contain things in transport and keep precipitation and dust out of the stowed and inactive grill.
 The lid is shallow.
-You couldn't close it over your food if you wanted to.
+You couldn't close it over your food if you so desired.

-Again, Solaire instructs you to keep it open all the time.
-This leaves your food more exposed to wind.
-In our testing, using the grill in cold late winter and late autumn Teton breezes, this had a dramatic effect.
-With enough wind, your food won't really cook on the Solaire.
-The burner itself is virtually impossible to blow out, but all that heat gets swept away from the top of your food by the wind.
-Again, well-built traditional grills do better in this category.
-A blue flame grill that blows out is decidedly worse than the Solaire, but a tight lid and effective design will exceed any uncovered grill.
-Home grilling can be better protected, and most of us don't live in super exposed places.
-On the go, though, finding shelter is tougher, and we often like to picnic in wilder positions with wilder weather.
-Wind resistance is more important in your portable grill than it is in your home grill, and therefore infrared grills carry an extra burden.
+By leaving the lid fully open, the grilling surface is exposed to the wind at all times.
+During our testing periods in the Teton mountains, as well as in the breezy Eastern Sierras, the wind had a dramatic effect on the food.
+If there is enough wind, your food won't really cook on the Everywhere.
+Though the burner itself is virtually impossible to blow out, all of the heat gets swept away from the top of your food by the wind.
+Again, well-built traditional grills do better in this category, and a “blue flame” grill that blows out is decidedly worse than the Solaire.
+However, a tight lid and efficient design will exceed any uncovered grill, no matter which flame type is used.
+That being said, this grill can be better protected at home, where you may better be able to limit its exposure to high winds.
+When grilling on-the-go, it can be more difficult to find a sheltered location that's best for utilizing the infrared grill technology.
+Wind resistance is more important in your portable grill than it is in your home grill, and therefore, portable infrared grills carry an extra burden.

 Should You Buy the Solaire Everywhere?